jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 ### 120 Interpretation
 In this Part and Schedule 7, unless the context otherwise requires,—
-  - **authorisation** , in relation to any person, means the entry of the person's name on the list of authorised persons; and has a corresponding meaning
+  - **authorisation** , in relation to any person, means the entry of the person's name on the list of authorised people; and has a corresponding meaning
   - **early childhood education and care service** means— (a) a free kindergarten that is an early childhood service whose licence permits no child to attend for a period of more than 4 hours on any day; and
     (b) any other early childhood service that is declared by regulations made under section 69(2) of the Education Standards Act 2001 to be an early childhood education and care service for the purposes of this Part